-- ❖ I encourage you to submit your work on time.
+- The last day to submit any late assignments is the last day of class (Friday, Week 10).
+No assignments will be accepted towards your grade after this date. - ❖ I encourage you to submit your work on time.
 This is for yourself as well as for your classmates.
-We have a lot of engagement in our assignments in this course and it is important to get your work in on time.
-Submitting late work often results in a loss of the peer-review points that can only be credited on time. - ❖ Instructor feedback will always be provided, but can only be promised on timely assignments.
-This is about mutually respecting one another's time and labor. - ❖ The last day to submit any late assignments is Friday of Week 7.
-No late assignments will be accepted towards your grade after this date. - ❖ All that said, life happens.
-Please communicate.
-I can not emphasize this enough.
-If you know that an assignment will not be handed in on time, tell me.
-I encourage you to write an email that says something like this:
+We have a lot of engagement in our assignments in this course and it is important to get your work in on time. - ❖ Instructor feedback will always be provided, but only on timely assignments. - ❖ If you know that an assignment will not be handed in on time, I encourage you to write an email that says something like this:

-Hi Lauren
+Hi Lauren,

-I would like you to know that my assignment is going to be late and I will be handing it in on \\\\\(insert day/time).
+I would like you to know that my assignment is going to be late and I will be handing it in on (insert day/time).
 If anything changes, I will let you know about it.